 Angus Fong (Hong Kong)

-A current Sophomore at Yale University, and originally from Hong Kong, cellist Angus Fong is a versatile soloist and chamber musician.
-Following his recent concerto debut with the Vienna International Orchestra in Stift Geras, presented by CME, he was invited to the Caribbean, in the city of Curaçao, to perform a series of outreach concerts.
-In February 2016 he was awarded the First Prize Winner of the New York International Competition for Young Artists (Strings), culminating in his acclaimed Carnegie debut in Weill Recital Hall.
+A rising Junior at Yale University, and hailing from Hong Kong, cellist Angus Fong is a versatile soloist and chamber musician.
+Following his 2014 concerto debut with the Vienna International Orchestra in Stift Geras, presented by the CME, he was invited to the Carribean city of Curaçao, to perform a series of outreach concerts.
+In February 2016 he was awarded the First Prize Winner of the New York International Competition for Young Artists (Strings), culminating in his acclaimed Carnegie Debut in Weill Recital Hall.

-As a soloist, Angus has frequently performed public recitals in Hong Kong and now the East Coast where he resides as a student.
-This December he performed a warmly received House Recital at Timothy Dwight College, presented by the Head of his Residential College, delivering a romantic program by Brahms, Schumann and Piazzolla.
+As a soloist, Angus has frequently performed public recitals in Hong Kong and now the East Coast.
+This December he delivered a warmly received House Recital at Timothy Dwight College, presented by the Head of his Residential College, comprising a romantic program by Brahms, Schumann and Piazzolla.

 A passionate chamber musician, Angus’ recordings of many chamber works, including Mozart’s Eine Kleine Nachtmusik, Dvorak’s American Quartet, and Pierné’s Sonata da Camara, etc., are catalogued in the RTHK4 and IMSLP archives.
-Throughout his Freshman year at Yale he has collaborated with fellow chamber musicians, extensively working on the Mendelssohn’s String Quartet and Schubert’s Cello Quintet, which culminated in a successful chamber music showcase.
+Throughout his Freshman year at Yale he has collaborated with a diverse range of chamber musicians, extensively working on the Mendelssohn’s String Quartet and Schubert’s Cello Quintet, which culminated in a successful chamber music showcase.

-Angus is highly sought after as an orchestral cellist, having performed with the Vienna Residence Orchestra, Hong Kong Philharmonic Orchestra, Tapiola Sinfonietta and Munich Chamber Orchestra, through which he has worked with conductors Robert Lehrbaumer, Alexander Liebreich and Perry So.
-He currently studies with Professor Ole Akahoshi of Yale, and has gained invaluable insights playing in masterclasses for Aldo Parisot, Julian Lloyd Webber, Trey Lee, Mario Brunello, Colin Carr and Robert Nagy.
-He is greatly indebted to CME, in particular Dr. Min Kwon and Ms. Yoon Kwon, for their kind and meticulous mentorship.
+In tandem, Angus is highly sought after as an orchestral cellist, having performed with the Vienna Residence Orchestra, Hong Kong Philharmonic Orchestra, Tapiola Sinfonietta and Munich Chamber Orchestra, through which he has worked with conductors Robert Lehrbaumer, Alexander Liebreich and Perry So.
+He currently studies with Professor Ole Akahoshi of Yale, and has appeared in masterclasses for Aldo Parisot, Julian Lloyd Webber, Mario Brunello, Colin Carr, Trey Lee and Robert Nagy.
+He is hugely indebted to the CME, in particular Dr. Min Kwon and Ms. Yoon Kwon, for their kind and meticulous mentorship.